vbudi000/copagod/README.md

-# ClOudPak GitOps from Daffy
+# ClOudPAk GitOps from Daffy

 A trial approach to harvest Daffy scripts to create GitOps repository.